gquintana/beepbeep/README.md

-# DB Script Runner
+# Beep beep: the Script Runner

-DB Script Runner is tool run scripts on SQL and NoSQL databases.
+Beep beep is tool run scripts on SQL and NoSQL databases.

 It can be used to:
 * Create tables/indices/collections and populate them with data